-Under the certificate of designation establishing the terms of the Preferred Shares, we are subject to certain covenants that limit our ability to create new series of preferred stock, other than series junior to the Preferred Shares, and to offer and sell certain types of variable priced securities.
+Under our articles of incorporation, we are subject to certain covenants that limit our ability to create new series of preferred stock, other than series junior to the Preferred Shares, and to offer and sell certain types of variable priced securities.
 We are also limited, with certain exceptions, in our ability to incur additional debt.
 Such restrictions may have an adverse effect on our ability to operate our business while the Preferred Shares are outstanding.